-Good vision is essential if you want to be a competent driver.
+Good vision is essential if you want to be a competent driver and legal eyesight standards for driving are very strict.
 Poor vision accounted for 196 accidents in 2018.
 Many of these collisions would have led to prosecutions, fines, and in some cases, complete bans from driving.

-Burton Copeland and Driving Offence lawyer, Gwyn Lewis has recently written an article explaining the laws around vision and driving over on the Driving Offence blog.
+Burton Copeland and Driving Offence lawyer, Gwyn Lewis has recently written an article explaining the laws around vision, the legal eyesight standards for driving over on the Driving Offence blog (Driving Offence is our website specifically for driving related cases).

 You can read the whole article here: What is the legal eyesight standard for driving?
 Section 96 of the road traffic act 1988 explained